shngli/Database-apps/README.md

 4. **Fundamentals of Database Systems (6th edition)** by Elmasri and Navathe
 5. **Database System Concepts (6th edition)** by Silberschatz, Korth, and Sudarshan

+###Web resources
+6.[Introduction to PHP and MySQL](http://www.php-intro.com/) by Dr. Chuck at the University of Michigan School of Information.
+7. [Introduction to Databases](https://class.stanford.edu/courses/Home/Databases/Engineering/about) by Jennifer Widom at Stanford University.

 (to be updated)